robotix/2020.robotix.in/_events/tesseract.md

 *   After traversing the arena, at the diagonally opposite end point, the bot will have to display all the ambush points in the aforementioned format one after the other for 2 seconds each.
 This is the second checkpoint, to check the accuracy of the ambush point-finding algorithm.

 *   From the end point, the bot has to traverse the arena back through a path free of ambush points and reach the start point.
-This will be the third checkpoint, to check the path planning algortihm of the participants.
+This will be the third checkpoint, to check the path planning algorithm of the participants.

 *   There is only one safe return path.